ChathurikaDissanayaka/e16-4yp-ABM-for-Micro-Mobility-in-Sri-Lankan-Cities/docs/README.md

 speed of the vehicles on the roads.
 However, future studies should capture the full range of road conditions to arrive at more accurate results.
-Additionally, in situations where road widening is not feasible, other practical methods must be identified to introduce micro-mobility to the current traffic.
+Additionally, in situations where road widening is not feasible, other practical methods must be identified to introduce micro-mobility to the current traffic.
 For example, dedicated bicycle lanes can be created on existing roads, or public transportation options can be integrated with micro-mobility